wortell-smart-learning/snowflake-sql/Labs/06-use-table-expressions.md

     ```
     SELECT ProductID, Name, ListPrice,
-           CASE WHEN ListPrice > 1000 THEN N'High' ELSE N'Normal' END AS PriceType
+           CASE WHEN ListPrice > 1000 THEN 'High' ELSE 'Normal' END AS PriceType
     FROM SalesLT.Product;
     ```